 There are times when you need to hide product variants on Shopify without removing them entirely.
 Maybe a seasonal color is out of rotation, a size is back-ordered for months, or you’re testing which options sell best.
 Whatever the reason, deleting the variant means losing its sales history, SEO value, and the ability to bring it back later.

 Shopify doesn’t have a built-in “hide this variant” toggle, but there are several workarounds that get the job done.
-Below are four methods - pick the one that fits your situation.
+Below are four methods - pick the one that fits your situation - plus dedicated guidance for the most common case: hiding variants that are out of stock.

 Key Takeaways